6 small changes that would have made these military movies better

 We love military movies!
 That's exactly why studios spend millions of dollars making them.
 As long our eyes are glued to the silver screen, they'll continue to put out blockbuster after blockbuster.
 Some film moments, however, don't land well with the audience.
 No movie is without flaws.
 Even though we watch and rewatch these films, most of us would like to see some moments altered.

 Here's what would've better satisfied our tastes and made these military movies better

 If you watched 2017's The Wall through to the end, you got an intense representation of what it's like during a sniper duel.
 But, at the end of the movie, (spoiler alert) the good guy's extraction helicopter gets shot down by the bad guy's perfectly placed round.

-Don't get us wrong, we can appreciate a good plot twist, but watching a terrorist win out just isn't any fun.
+Don't get us wrong, we can appreciate a good plot twist in military movies, but watching a terrorist win out just isn't any fun.

 2. Don't pull on the daisy chain wires

 Not only is this dangerous, but it's totally unpredictable.
 This tense sequence in The Hurt Locker would have been more believable had the EOD tech not pulled on all the cords for purely cinematic reasons.

 We get that troops on the ground who engage the enemy sometimes don't have time to get a haircut.
 We've been deployed, we know how it goes.
 That said, Joker and the rest of the Marines in film Full Metal Jacket seemed to have haircut amenities where they were stationed before being sent into Hue.

 A good military haircut goes a long way.

 4. Trim down the love storyline a little and get to the action